ahamez/protox/documentation/reference.md

 @spec default() :: atom()
 default()
 ```

 Get the default value of an enum.

 ```elixir
 @spec encode(atom() :: integer() | atom()
 encode(enum_entry)
 ```

 Get the integer value of an enum entry.
 If `enum_entry` does not exist in the enum, it is returned as is.

 ```elixir
 @spec decode(integer() :: atom() | integer()
 decode(value)
 ```

 Get the enum entry of an integer value.
-If `value` does not correpond to any entry in the enum, it is returned as is.
+If `value` does not correspond to any entry in the enum, it is returned as is.

 ```elixir
 @spec constants() :: [{integer(), atom()}] constants()
 ```

-Get the list of all the constants of the enum that correponds to the module on which this function has been called.
+Get the list of all the constants of the enum that corresponds to the module on which this function has been called.